-The financing domain can be monitored at the policy level with two indicators: (1) the percentage of FP programs subsidized by donors (Chaudry et al., 2012; Silverman et al., 2020), and (2) the extent to which health insurance covers FP services (Appleford & RamaRao, 2019; Fagan et al., 2017).
+The financing domain can be assessed and monitored at the policy level with two indicators: (1) the percentage of FP programs subsidized by donors (Chaudry et al., 2012; Silverman et al., 2020), and (2) the extent to which health insurance covers FP services (Appleford & RamaRao, 2019; Fagan et al., 2017).
 Both can be measured quantitatively.
+At the program level, financial sustainability can be monitored by the percentage of FP programs financed by domestic sources (Bao et al., 2015).
+Domestic funding for FP programs,

+Leadership Indicators

+Efficiency

+Transparency

+Accountability

+Coordination and communication among governmental, external agencies, NGOs, and civil society

+FPE Index: Policy and Stage Setting Activities

+Government's official policy or position concerning fertility FP and rates of population growth

+Favorable statements by leaders

+Level of FP program leadership

+Age-at-marriage policy

+Import laws and legal regulations

+Advertising of contraception in mass media is allowed

+Other ministries or government agencies involved

+In-country budget for program

+NCIFP Strategy

+Does the National FP Action Plan include defined objectives over a 5-to-10-year period, including quantitative targets?

+Does the National FP Action Plan include objectives to reach the poorest and most vulnerable groups with quality FP information and services?

+Does the National FP Action Plan include projection of the resources (material, human and financial) required to implement the strategy, as well as sets forth a plan to secure the resources?

+Does the National FP Action Plan include a mechanism and funding to support meaningful participation of diverse stakeholders?

+High level of seniority of the director of the national FP program and whether director reports to a high level of government.

+Extent to which import laws and legal regulations facilitate the importation of contraceptive supplies or extent to which contraceptives are manufactured locally.

-At the program level, financial sustainability can be monitored by the percentage of FP programs financed by domestic sources, which may include program recipients themselves (Bao et al., 2015).
-Domestic funding for FP programs, however, can be a challenge as countries need to align health programs and priorities, as well as set efficiency goals and work towards them (Resch and Hecht, 2018).
-While competing priorities make it difficult to decide a fair share of the budget for FP programs versus others, setting and achieving efficiency is difficult to realize because program managers often do not have the capacity or tools to measure technical efficiency (Resch and Hecht, 2018).
-With these challenges in the public sector, it is widely recognized that the private and non-profit sectors need to be part of FP programming and service provision.
-A healthy share of FP services, commodity sales, and distribution implemented by these sectors not only supports access to services and helps promote equity but also contributes to contraceptive security by ensuring supplies (e.g., Agha, Do & Armand, 2005 & 2006; Cromer et al., 2004; Foreit, 1992; Janowitz & Bratt, 1992).
-A critical enabling factor for these sectors to participate in FP service provision includes several activities within the leadership domain such as regulations with regard to manufacturing and importing contraceptives, relative roles of suppliers, and coordination across policy stakeholders which are two key indicators in the leadership domain.
-The close inter-relationship and complementary roles between these two indicators, with the other indicators related to different sectors' roles in FP service provision under the programming and service delivery domains (discussed later), are often considered essential for institutionalizing FP service provision and commodity distribution to ensure program sustainability.
+Relative roles of local stakeholders in funding, technical implementation, and M&E of FP programs however, can be a challenge as countries need to align health programs and priorities, as well as set efficiency goals and work towards them (Resch and Hecht, 2018).
+While competing priorities may make it difficult to decide a fair share of the budget for FP programs versus others, setting and achieving efficiency is difficult to realize because program managers often do not have the capacity or tools to measure technical efficiency (Resch and Hecht, 2018).

+Financing Indicators

+Percent of FP programs subsidized by external donors, including USAID

+The extent to which health insurances covers FP methods and services

+Domestic financing for FP commodities, facility, supplies and maintenance, provider training, information/communication, research, etc.

+Public versus private versus nonprofit sector share of contraceptive sales/distribution

+With these challenges in the public sector, it is widely recognized that the private, for-profit, and nonprofit sectors need to be part of FP programming and service provision.
+A healthy share of FP services, commodity sales, and distribution implemented by these sectors not only supports access to services and helps promote equity but also contributes to contraceptive security by ensuring supplies (e.g., Agha, et al., 2005; Cromer et al., 2004;

+Foreit, 1992; Janowitz & Bratt, 1992).
+A critical enabling factor for these sectors to participate in FP service provision includes several activities within the leadership domain, such as regulations with regard to manufacturing and importing contraceptives, the relative roles of suppliers, and coordination across policy stakeholders.